svet0slav/J-2020-Demos/README.md

 # Delivery-Confirmation-DeskApp

-#  .NET/C# codding exercise as part of the next phase of our interview process
+#  .NET/C# codding exercise as part of the next phase of an interview process